barrelstrength/sprout-email/README.md

 								autofocus: true,
 							}) }}
 							<hr>', // if html provided, will be used regardless of optionsTemplate
-						'optionsHandler' => 'commerce_masterBlaster::testIt' // can be a function in main plugin file or a service ),
+						'optionsHandler' => 'commerce_sproutEmail::testIt' // can be a function in main plugin file or a service ),
 				)
 			)